kawther12h/Integrating-Text-to-Text-AI-Pipelines-with-Gradio/README.md

 # Integrating-Text-to-Text-AI-Pipelines-with-Gradio
-Using Gradio and Hugging Face pipelines specifically for text-summarization tasks.

 # Text Summarization

 ## Main Task
-Implement a Hugging Face model pipeline that works with text-to-text tasks
+Using Gradio and Hugging Face pipelines specifically for text-summarization tasks.

 ##  purpose of the project.